PGE RETIREES INC.

 Section 1.
 Membership

-Membership in PGE Retirees Inc. shall consist of all active and retired employees of the Portland General Electric Company and their spouses.
+- Voting Members of PGE Retirees Inc. shall consist of retired or former employees of the Portland General Electric Company

 Section 2.
 Dues and Fees